 UI designers must consider how people respond to different patterns, spacing, colors, and typefaces, as well as buttons, icons, sliders, scrollbars, and animations.
 They establish style guides and a visual language, which helps assure that the design remains consistent across the board.

 In addition to selecting colors, UI designers ensure that the product has:

 - Contrast – What is the hierarchy of importance?
 What is the focus?

 If UX designers are concerned about how screens link together, then UI designers sweat the small details, which is why they are sometimes referred to as pixel pushers.

 Relevant tools: Director, Quartz Compose, AfterEffects, Core Composer, Flash, Origami

 Aside from making sure that the product is aesthetically pleasing, UI designers focus on making the user touch points as intuitive as possible.
 UI designers spend considerable time thinking about interactive properties and how to help facilitate the user’s movement through the product.
 They consider how users tap buttons, swipe through images, and navigate using other visual touch points.

-UI designers are well versed in responsive web design, as they must evaluate how the product’s design and development respond to a user’s behavior and environment, including their screen size and device.
+UI designers are well versed in responsive web design.
+They must evaluate how the product’s design and development respond to a user’s behavior and environment, including their screen size and device.
 This approach takes into account grid sizes, layouts, images, and other design elements.
-UI designers thus assess how each screen and page are laid out, determine where they should place the most important touch points, and decide whether or not a slider is a good option for certain displays.
+UI designers thus assess how each screen and page are laid out.
+They have to determine where they should place the most important touch points and decide whether or not a slider is a good option for certain displays.